networknt/light-doc/content/en/tutorial/proxy/openapi-backend.md

 java -Dlight-4j-config-dir=/home/steve/networknt/light-config-test/light-example-4j/rest/openapi/proxy-backend/8081 -jar target/backend-1.0.0.jar
 ```

+Please note that the configuration folder might be different on your computer.

 Now from another terminal, you can issue a curl command to ensure the server is running and listening on 8081 on https/http2.